chadac/golang/src/internal/trace/traceviewer/static/README.md

  * This code may only be used under the BSD style license found at http://polymer.github.io/LICENSE.txt
  * The complete set of authors may be found at http://polymer.github.io/AUTHORS.txt
  * The complete set of contributors may be found at http://polymer.github.io/CONTRIBUTORS.txt
- * Code distributed by Google as part of the polymer project is also
+ * Code distributed by Golangogle as part of the polymer project is also
  * subject to an additional IP rights grant found at http://polymer.github.io/PATENTS.txt */
 // Copyright (c) 2014 The Polymer Authors.
 All rights reserved.